patrickbryant1/OXMatch/README.md

 # OXMatch
 A simple script for matching sequences from two different MSAs based on the OX identifiers resulting from an hhblits search.
+The top hits from each MSA and OX will be selected since these are currently the most likely ortholog selections

 Input: MSAs to be matched in a3m format